cmu-delphi/covidcast-indicators/_delphi_utils_python/DEVELOP.md

 # DELPHI Common Utility Functions (Python)

-This director contains the Python module `delphi_utils`.
+This directory contains the Python module `delphi_utils`.
 It includes a number of common functions that are useful across multiple indicators.

 ## Installing the Module